 - Memory loss

 With the increase in overdoses taking over Florida, the time to reach out for help is now.
 At Footprints Beachside Recovery, you will receive an individualized treatment plan for meth addiction that can even include alternative therapies – like yoga and art therapy – based on your needs.
 This holistic approach will provide you everything you need to heal and overcome addiction.
-Contact us now to begin to get your life back.
+Contact us now to begin to get your life back, or learn about the addiction treatment programs we offer.

 Crystal Meth Stages Comeback in Miami – More Potent and Dangerous than Ever.
 Miami Herald.
 (Dec 29, 2017).